MULEDASTAGIRIREDDY/cmoscourse/README.md

 When Vin = 2V (= Vdd): VgsP = 0V.
 PMOS gate and source are at same potential — it is OFF.
 NMOS is strongly ON and pulls output to Vss.
 Output is LOW.
 Correct behavior for HIGH input.

 When Vin = 0.5 V, 1.0 V, 1.5 V: Both transistors conduct simultaneously.
-This simultaneous conduction in the transition region is what creates the steep, high-gain transition in the Voltahr Characteristics Curve.
+This simultaneous conduction in the transition region is what creates the steep, high-gain transition in the Voltage Characteristics Curve.
 It also causes a brief current spike (short-circuit current) during switching,this is a source of dynamic power loss.

 4. Superimposing PMOS Load Lines on NMOS Plot

    <img width="738" height="329" alt="image" src="https://github.com/user-attachments/assets/410fcce1-0928-4861-8798-63b6f77f6d9a" />

-   Figure 4 – PMOS curves relabeled with Vin values and overlaid on the NMOS plot (~3:00) After relabeling PMOS curves with Vin values, they are overlaid onto the NMOS IdsN vs Vout chart.
+ PMOS curves relabeled with Vin values and overlaid on the NMOS plot After relabeling PMOS curves with Vin values, they are overlaid onto the NMOS IdsN vs Vout chart.
 To do this correctly we need 2 transformation steps:

 Step 1 — Mirror Vertically (Negate Current)